peter-conalgo/freesurface/README.md

 lots of other stuff.
 It's all really my choice.
 I will continue to use it to get stuff that I want.
 I will continue to do stuff to get it.
 It does not matter who gives it to me, the objective philosophy is that human nature will make it all work out.
 It also implies that you have laws to ensure that is granted to each person no matter what.
-They can fuck it up if they want to, but human nature is to not do that.
+They can mess it up if they want to, but human nature is to not do that.
 The thing to keep in mind is that this only a part of our nature.
 Science shows us that things evolve, if you are objective, you should also use science to your advantage.
 I will do that right now as I objectivly have the right to do.
 People just want to be alive and do what what they want as they